The64thGamer/cheeseepedia/content/wiki/Pastel Stage.md

 The Mitzi seen wears a black sweater instead of the usual white, with no dickie attached.
 Her pom-poms have blue for the right hand, and white for the left hand.
 Her skirt is a blue version of her standard skirt, with the same white accents.
 Its unclear if her pigtail bows are a different color, as most costumes of Mitzi do change them out to a matching color.

 ### Billy Bob ###
-The only change to Billy Bob is that of his guitar, which has been replaced with .
+The only change to Billy Bob is that of his guitar, which has been replaced with The King / King Kat (Cabaret) (The King's).

 ## Gallery ##
 <gallery>